Download the full PDF for New Hampshire

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in New Hampshire remained unchanged at 65.4 percent in September.
+The labor force participation rate in New Hampshire fell to 65.2 percent in April from 65.3 percent in the prior month.

-The 10-year high for the labor force participation rate in New Hampshire was 69 percent occurring in November 2019, and the 10-year low was 65.1 percent occurring in November 2021.
+The 10-year high for the labor force participation rate in New Hampshire was 69 percent occurring in September 2019, and the 10-year low was 65.1 percent in October 2021.